Sernik (Polish Cheesecake)

 - Preheat your oven to 165°C (330°F).

-- In a separate bowl, whisk the egg whites with a pinch of salt until they form stiff peaks.
-Gently fold the egg whites into the cheese mixture.
+- Separately, whisk the egg whites with a bit of salt until white and stiff and finally fold them into the cheese mixture as well to add a slightly more airy texture.

-- Gently spoon the cheese mixture into the prepared pan and even it out.
+- Add the cheese mixture into the pan, spreading it out evenly.